Martin-Rother/guestbook/README.md

 ## About The Project

-This is just an example project for demonstration purposes.
+This is an example project for demonstration purposes.

 <p align="right">(<a href="#top">back to top</a>)</p>